 After registering for the conference you need to consider whether you can fit in some time for relaxation and/or sightseeing before or after the meeting.
 Your workplace might have guidelines on what is acceptable in this regard and it would be good for you to consider these before committing.

 If you can find a day or so either side of the conference and it’s being held in a city or country you haven’t been to before, it would be well worth deciding whether you can make the most of the trip and see the sights.

-Once you decide on the dates you will need accommodation, it is often helpful to book this early: hotels like to have registrations on their books just as much as conference companies, and they often offer reduced rates the earlier you book.
+Once you decide on the dates you will need accommodation, it is helpful to book early.
+Hotels like to have registrations on their books just as much as conference companies, and they often offer reduced rates the earlier you book.